exakat/php-dictionary/dictionary/linear-type.ini.rst

 Related to this is the concept of uniqueness types, Clean language, and borrowing, which temporarily grants read-only access without transferring ownership.

 PHP has no linear or affine types.
 Values are reference-counted and can be freely copied, aliased, or ignored.
-Resource handles (file handles, database connections) can be opened, re-used, or left unclosed without any static-analysis enforcement.
+Resource handles, like file handles, database connections, can be opened, re-used, or left unclosed without any static-analysis enforcement.
 The closest approximations are:

 + Destructor-based cleanup, ``__destruct``, which runs when the last reference is dropped, but does not prevent double-use.
 + Value objects that track consumed state with a boolean flag at runtime.